springer-math/Mathematics-of-Epidemics-on-Networks/errata.md

 - equation 6.8a, \xi should be \zeta.

-- displayed equation for example 6.3 \xi should be \zeta
+- In the displayed equation for example 6.3 \xi should be \zeta

 ## Chapter 7

-- On page 255, in the last paragraph of the introduction, it should note that the (PW) model is system (5.15), the ED model is system (5.38) and the EBCM model is system (6.12).
+- On page 255, the last paragraph of the introduction should note that the (PW) model is system (5.15), the ED model is system (5.38) and the EBCM model is system (6.12).

 ## Chapter 8